 Dženana Vucic

-Dženana came to Australia as a refugee from the 1992-95 Bosnian War.
-Much of her work focuses on identity, un/belonging and language.
+Much of Dženana’s work focuses on identity, un/belonging and language.
 She is especially interested in exploring parallels and resonances between various forms of Islamophobia and racism, nationalisms around the world, and mythologies of selfhood (whether individual, group or national).
-Dženana also writes on queerness, capitalism, technology and kinship.
+Dženana also writes on feminism, queerness, capitalism, technology and kinship.

-Her work has been shortlisted for the 2020 Woollahra Digital Literary Award, the 2020 Nillumbik Prize for Contemporary Writing and the 2019 Deakin Nonfiction Prize.
+Her work has been shortlisted for the 2025 Nillumbik Prize for Contemporary Writing (poetry), the 2024 Peter Porter Poetry Prize, the 2023 Newcastle Poetry Prize, the 2023 and 2020 Woollahra Digital Literary Award, the 2020 Nillumbik Prize for Contemporary Writing (essay) and the 2019 Deakin Nonfiction Prize.

 Contact